slackorama/sethmason.com/content/2008-02-15-cost-of-trycatch-in-javascript.markdown

     if avg: 0.029
     try avg: 1.372

-Note, that you’ll need [the Firebug plugin](http://ww.getfirebug.com) for [Firefox](http://www.getfirefox.com) in order to run this.
+Note, that you'll need [the Firebug plugin](http://ww.getfirebug.com) for [Firefox](http://www.getfirefox.com) in order to run this.

     :::javascript